demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 1. SecurityAlert.Read.All - Application (required for the commands: `msg-search-alerts` and `msg-get-alert-details`)
 2. SecurityAlert.ReadWrite.All - Application (required for updating alerts with the commands: `msg-update-alert` and `msg-create-alert-comment`)

+    #### Note
+    When using Alerts V2: The following properties support $filter : assignedTo, classification, determination, createdDateTime, lastUpdateDateTime, severity, serviceSource and status.

 ## Configure Microsoft Graph Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.